Play, Be, C: The Glaciologist

 Glaciers form in places where more snow falls than melts.
 Soon after snow falls, it becomes more tightly packed, turning into ice pellets.
 These ice pellets get covered by even more snow and become more compressed.
 This results in a grainy ice forming.
 Every year as snow falls, layers of this granular ice fall on top of each other.
 When the pile grows to about 50m thick, the granular ice fuses together into a huge lump of ice.
 You can see the layers of ice in this photograph of a section of the glacier.

 The ice then begins to move under its own weight.
-The ice is so heavy and causes so much pressure that the underneath begins to melt without any change in temperature.
-Think about squeezing an ice cube tightly in your hand- it melts faster from the pressure of the squeeze than from the heat of your hand alone.
+The ice is so heavy and under so much pressure that the underneath begins to melt without any change in temperature.
+Think about squeezing an ice cube tightly in your hand – it melts faster from the pressure of the squeeze than from the heat of your hand alone.

 The melt water makes the bottom of the glacier slicker and more able to move.
 The ice sheet spreads out from its centre and gravity pulls it downwards.
 Most glaciers only move a few centimetres a day.
 If they reach the sea, parts of the glacier can calve (break) off, creating icebergs floating in the sea.

 Glaciologists study how moving glaciers erode the ground around them by lifting up and depositing soil, rock and clay.
 They can pick up boulders as big as houses and carve out valleys.
-Glaciologists also study of how climate change affects the movement and changes in glaciers and how the changes in glacier influence the climate and surrounding environment.
+Glaciologists also study how climate change affects the movement and changes in glaciers, and how the changes in glaciers influence the climate and surrounding environment.